jagui1696/Blogger/readme.txt

 3. Code for .sql injection was inspired from https://stackoverflow.com/questions/19751354/how-do-i-import-a-sql-file-in-mysql-database-using-php with heavy adjustments to make it work.

+4. PHPMyAdmin locking us out of configuration settings after SQL injection with university.sql We're unsure how to get around this and our google-fu hasn't found any helpful material.

 Team Contributions: We met in person and worked on the code, step-by-step, together.
 So our contribution was equal as created the code as we progressed.